lorin/cook-lectures-notes/transcripts/1-it-all-started-at-tmi-1979.md

 that entire collection of materials, the way it's done the way it is interpreted really draws its source from Three Mile Island.

-Although human factors began earlier... really began in the late eighten hundreds with work on railroads and trying to understand safety on railroads.
-It took off as a kind of special discipline around the time of world war II, as people were trying to make weapons systems more effective and trying to figure out how to make guns and bombs and other things that were better and more easily controlled, and also trying to prevent plane crashes and aircraft that were
+Although human factors began earlier... it really began in the late eighten hundreds with work on railroads, and trying to understand safety on railroads.
+It took off as a kind of special discipline around the time of World War II, as people were trying to make weapons systems more effective and trying to figure out how to make guns and bombs and other things that were better and more easily controlled, and also trying to prevent plane crashes and aircraft that were